 What Is A Good Frequency Response For Subwoofers & What Crossover It Should Be Set To?

-Good frequency response for a subwoofer will be from 20Hz to 120Hz and the crossover should be set to 120Hz crossover.
+In-Short: Good frequency response for a subwoofer will be from 20Hz to 120Hz and the crossover should be set to 120Hz crossover.

 Why 20Hz is the start limit?
 Because I want the bass to go deep enough that it can give me a realistic touch when there are heavy punches, steps, or glass shattering and objects hitting the ground.

 Why 120Hz is the end limit and also crossover?
 Because I don’t want inaccurate basses in my home theater.
-The bass should be realistic and also frequencies above 120Hz will force the driver to move back and forth very deeply that will shorten the life span of the subwoofer and will also give low-quality bass.
+The bass should be realistic and also frequencies above 120Hz will force the driver to move back and forth very deeply which will shorten the life span of the subwoofer and will also give low-quality bass.

 And the frequencies above 120Hz will be shifted to the front left and right speakers because they are capable of playing frequencies above that.